A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration: Introduction

 Among these methods, tensor decomposition is one of the most important and a flurry of research have been devoted to it.
-Tensor decomposition plays a similar role to singular value decomposition (SVD) or eigendecomposition for matrices which is of fundamental importance throughout a wide range of fields including computer science, applied mathematics, machine leaning, statistics, signal processing, etc. For matrices, truncated SVD achieves the best low-rank approximation in terms of any unitarily invariant norm by the well-known Eckart-Young-Mirsky theorem \cite{eckart1936approximation,mirsky1960symmetric,golub1987generalization} and more importantly it is computationally efficient.
+Tensor decomposition plays a similar role to singular value decomposition (SVD) or eigendecomposition for matrices which is of fundamental importance throughout a wide range of fields including computer science, applied mathematics, machine leaning, statistics, signal processing, etc. For matrices, truncated SVD achieves the best low rank approximation in terms of any unitarily invariant norm by the well-known Eckart-Young-Mirsky theorem \cite{eckart1936approximation,mirsky1960symmetric,golub1987generalization} and more importantly it is computationally efficient.
 Despite the well-established theory for low-rank decomposition of matrices, tensors present unique challenges.
-First there are several notions of low-rankness in tensors, moreover it has been shown that computing various best low-rank approximations of a given tensor is NP hard in general \cite{hillar2013most}.
+First there are several notions of low rankness in tensors, moreover it has been shown that computing various best low rank approximations of a given tensor is NP hard in general \cite{hillar2013most}.